padgettr/omxtx/README.md

 It has been tested with mpeg2 avi/mkv, divx avi, mjpeg avi input all to h264 mkv output.
 WARNING: Some audio desync was noted with pcm audio input streams!
 All AC3 was OK.

-Dr. R. Padgett, October 2018
+Dr. R. Padgett, December 2019

 Copyright
 =========